 Clients with truly successful programmes have an impact plan.
 They know what outcomes they are targeting and then set programme priorities to really drive impact.
 For example, retailers targeting increased basket size in-store may use their programme to instil and track behaviours that link to spending, such as assisting customers and inspiring them to buy.

-Companies wanting to improve and increase digital transactions can collect insight online to quickly fix site errors or identify self-serve opportunities (look into how Western Union use digital insight).
+Companies wanting to improve and increase digital transactions can collect insight online to quickly fix site errors or identify self-serve opportunities.
 Think about what your C-Suite care about.
 What business outcomes are you looking to drive?
 What three programme priorities should you implement in the next 100 days to drive these outcomes?

 Visible leadership is the number one priority for a successful programme, but getting consistent CX leadership can be difficult.
 Provide them with tools to help them, and focus on the tangible things they can do to support the programme.